Looking for a New Planter? Look No Further!by CustomHomes on Thursday, April 27, 2017

 Miter Saws and Monogram Planters: Oh My!

 Perhaps one of the coolest planter ideas we’ve seen is the monogram planter.
-Not only does it allow you to display great number of flowers vertically, but it also really allows for some personal touches for your home.
+Not only does it allow you to display a great number of flowers vertically, but it also allows for some personal touches for your home.
 This is a great idea if you’re handy with the DIY crafts, or you need to give the hubby an excuse to play with the power tools while you’re deciding on what you want to plant.
-Rather than steal the thunder, take a look at the step by step tutorial here!

 Making Your Own Planter